Matth--/toggl-invoiceninja-sync/readme.md

          second_project: 2
 ```

-The key-value pairs in the `projects` variable are important.
-The key should be the project/task name from toggl.
+The key-value pairs in the `clients` variable are important.
+The key should be the **exact** client name from toggl.
 The value should be the client id from invoiceninja.
+If the time entry was matched with the `clients` variable it skips the part where it checks the `projects` variable.
+This varialbe acts the same way as the `clients
+ variable but instead of matching the client name, it matches the **exact** project name.

 ## Run the command
 to run the command just run: